Violations of international law: What should third states do?

 - To deny the legal validity of any public or official acts of the regime; and

-- To refuse any membership of an international organization.
+- To refuse any membership of an international organisation.